 The failure of the UN Security Council (UNSC) to protect civilians from mass atrocity crimes – genocide, war crimes, ethnic cleansing and crimes against humanity – has severely impaired its credibility in the eyes of the wider UN membership and the public.

-Since October 2011 the veto has been exercised eight times by two of the UNSC's permanent members – Russia (eight) and China – (six plus one abstention); on resolutions meant to address crimes against humanity and war crimes committed against the Syrian people.
-The Syrian conflict is now in its seventh year and has consumed over 460,000 lives.
+Since October 2011 the veto has been exercised twelve times by two of the UNSC's permanent members – Russia (twelve) and China – (six, plus one abstention) on resolutions meant to address crimes against humanity and war crimes committed against the Syrian people.
+The Syrian conflict is now in its eighth year and has consumed over 460,000 lives.
 Those vetoes undermined the legitimacy of the UNSC, shielded perpetrators from accountability and cost lives.

 Since 2005 the UN Secretary-General, Deputy-Secretary-General, High Commissioner for Human Rights and the Special Advisers for Genocide Prevention and the Responsibility to Protect have all called for voluntary restraint of the veto in mass atrocity situations.